sumitprakash61/sumitprakash61/README.md

 I'm **Sumit Prakash** — a passionate **Full Stack Developer**, **AI/ML Enthusiast**, and final-year **B.Tech Computer Engineering** student specializing in **Cyber Security** from **Ramrao Adik Institute of Technology**.

+### Building smarter software with AI & security in mind.

 ---

 ## 🚀 About Me